erichugy/vsbClassTracker/README.md

 This program requires the Selenium Chrome Driver to be installed in the same directory as these files to run properly.

+# Instructions
+Call the main(list_of_desired_courses, term_of_interest) function in vsbClass.py.
+For the term_of_interest parameter, you can either specify the term by a numeric representation of a month (1-5 for winter, 6-8 for summer, and 9-12 for Fall) or by typing "w" for winter, "f" for Fall, and "s" for the summer session.